fxm90/GradientLoadingBar/readme.md

  - **GradientLoadingBar**: A controller, managing the visibility of the `GradientActivityIndicatorView` on the current key window.
  - **NotchGradientLoadingBar**: A subclass of `GradientLoadingBar`, wrapping the `GradientActivityIndicatorView` around the notch of the iPhone.
  - **GradientActivityIndicatorView**: A `UIView` containing the gradient with the animation.
 It can be added as a subview to another view either inside the interface builder or programmatically.
 Both ways are shown inside the example application.
  - **GradientLoadingBarView**: A `View` for SwiftUI containing the gradient with the animation.
 The view can be added to any other SwiftUI view.
-The example application also contains same sample code for this use case.
+The example application also contains sample code for this use case.

 #### GradientLoadingBar
 To get started, import the module `GradientLoadingBar` into your file and save an instance of `GradientLoadingBar()` on a property of your view-controller.
 To show the loading bar, simply call the `fadeIn(duration:completion)` method and after your async operations have finished call the  `fadeOut(duration:completion)` method.